napuzba/xpiks-website/_tutorials/interface-hotkeys.md

 order: 5
 ---

-This is the list of hotkeys available in Xpiks for Windows (for Mac you just replace `Ctrl` with `Cmd`).
+This is the list of hotkeys available in Xpiks for Windows and Linux (for Mac you just replace `Ctrl` with `Cmd`).

 #### Main window